BruceWin/GDPRChallenge/README.md

 Before running the test update the App.config file with crmUrl, clientId, and clientSecret.
 NB: do not check the test project App.config file into source control, as it contains credentials.

+The tests are integration tests rather than unit tests; please check the data in Dataverse after running the tests.
+Change the accountId and retainUntil for other test cases.

+## Deployment
+Import the managed solution into CDS.
+The managed solution includes all of the components.

+## Post Deployment: Power Automate Config
+The CDS connection needs to be set on the Power Automate called "Delete Accounts and Related Data where Retail Until Date has expired".